OVEN SETTING AND TEMPERATURE

 - Make a well in the center of the sifted mixture, leaving a layer of flour on the bottom of the bowl.

-- Measure 90 grams of egg whites into one bowl and 82 grams of egg whites into a separate bowl.
-Set aside the bowl with 90 grams of egg whites.
+- Measure 90 grams of egg whites into the bowl of your stand mixer and 82 grams of egg whites into a separate bowl.

 - To the bowl with 82 grams of egg whites, add lemon yellow food coloring.
 Make the color quite intense because it will have to colour the whole batter.

 - In a small saucepan, measure sugar and water.